ThomasVitale/intelligent-apps-java-langchain4j-ai/README.md

-# intelligent-apps-java-langchain4j-ai
+# Intelligent Apps with Java and LangChain4J

-Samples showing how to build intelligent apps powered by Generative AI and LLMs using Java and LangChain4J.
+Samples showing how to build intelligent apps powered by Generative AI and LLMs using Java and [LangChain4J](https://github.com/langchain4j/langchain4j).